Thursday, February 10, 2005

 Ariel Theatrical’s 2005 Spring Conservatory Ongoing auditions by appointment for three programs: Beginning, ages 5 to 8; Intermediate, ages 6 and up; Accelerated, ages 7 and up.
 Productions are Tikki Tikki Tembo, Wonderland and The Hobbit.
 Call Gail Higginbotham at 775-0976.

 The Western Stage SpringFest 2005 TWS’s annual festival of classes offers a wide variety of short 5-week courses in everything from musical theatre to acting.
 TWS is also offering the use of its studio and staff to groups who would like to develop their original projects.
 Classes are for ages 9 to adult.
-For more information about the “Open Studio” contact Melissa Chin Parker at 755-6987 or Jeff McGrath at 755-6988.
+Contact Melissa Chin Parker at 755-6987 or Jeff McGrath at 755-6988.